 Open up the Activity Monitor on your Mac (you can find it in the Utilities folder), and you’ll see a plethora of information divided into primary categories, including CPU, Memory, Energy, and Disk.
 The Memory tab, in particular, shows how much RAM you are using and what that RAM is busy doing.
 Down at the bottom, you’ll see a summary window that shows basic stats, including total physical memory, how much memory is being used, current cached files. and something called “swap used.”

 If you got curious and looked up “swap used,” you may have found Apple’s official description: “The amount of space being used on your startup disk to swap unused files to and from RAM.”
-That’s concise but doesn’t provide a lot of meaning for those studying their Mac’s RAM.
+That’s concise but doesn’t provide a lot of meaning for those studying their Mac’s

 Swap memory is a type of memory that computers use to offload demands on the current RAM.
-The operating system does this by borrowing some space from somewhere else — the startup disk, in this case — and using it to temporarily store some data while the RAM is busy handling other tasks.
+The operating system does this by borrowing some space from somewhere else — the startup disk, in this case — and using it to temporarily store some data while the

 Traditionally, swap used has a bad reputation since it can indicate RAM problems.
 Swap memory is more likely to be used when your current memory isn’t enough to efficiently handle all the tasks you are trying to do on MacOS.
 It tends to become higher if you have a lot of apps or tabs open at once or are trying to manage other complex processes.